DevsparZeroGitHubUser/hello-world/ReadmeCordovaCore.md

 | successCallback | Callback function for returning the success results of `deployScanner` function.
 It will be represented as JSON format. |
 | errorCallback   | Callback function for returning the error results of `deployScanner` function.
 It will be represented as String format. |

 Kindly note that the below code is required to be executed after `successCallback` function being called.
-Otherwise, for each scanning, the SDK will charged the scan and in on-premise server case, no data will be passed to server.
+Otherwise, for each scanning, the SDK will charged (billed) the scan and in on-premise server case, no data will be passed to server.
 ```javascript
 cordova.plugins.XenchainSDK.completeScanDeployment(String onBoardingID, String cardFrontReferenceID, String faceReferenceID, String cardBackReferenceID, JSONObject cardResult, successCallback, errorCallback);
 ```